GemmaClucas/Tern_pilot_study/README.md

 The number of observed OTUs is 2 for COTE all the way along, but jumps up to 3 for ROST at somewhere between 200 and 400 sequences. **Use a rarefaction depth of 400 for all tern samples.** Note that this is almost the same conclusion that I came to when running this in December 2019 (then I suggested using 500, but I didn't have as fine a scale for the sampling depth).

-Note that in this screenshot from the Qiime Viewer, the COTE line runs along the x-axis, so you can't reall see it.
+Note that in this screenshot from the Qiime Viewer, the COTE line runs along the x-axis, so you can't really see it.

 ![alpha-rarefaction](Figures/Tern_alpha_rarefaction_100-3000.png)